beta-tester/RPi-PXE-Server/README.md

 ## installation:
 assuming,
-- your Raspberry Pi is running Raspbian Stretch (or Lite) from 2018-11-13,
+- your Raspberry Pi is running a new fresh virgin Raspbian Stretch (or Lite) installation from 2018-11-13,
 - and has a proper connection to the internet via LAN (eth0).
 - and your SD card can hold all the iso images (16GB when you use unmodified script)